AkshayTandulkar/Real-Time_Automotive_OEE_Analysis/README.md

 defective_count - amount of defects produced at the given time (shown as a decimal but can be converted to a percentage).
 ```

+ ### Data Cleaning

+ Steps to be followed on AWS DataBrew